 1. Debt is a tool.

-To kick off the conference, Ally Invest Senior Investment Strategist Callie Cox, Senior Director of Wealth Advisor Operations Jacqueline Howard and Senior Director of Ally Invest Advisors Nicole Cope played our version of financial “Would You Rather.”
+To kick off the conference, Callie Cox (during her tenure as Ally Invest’s senior investment strategist), Senior Director of Wealth Advisor Operations Jacqueline Howard and Senior Director of Ally Invest Advisors Nicole Cope played our version of financial “Would You Rather.”
 All three channeled their distinct points of view and experiences to share how they would react in various scenarios and why.
 A common thread emerged throughout the discussion: When done so wisely and responsibly, taking on debt can be a powerful and beneficial financial tool.